 Humans seem bound to look out at the world, acknowledge its beautifully interconnected wholeness, and still nonetheless see `things’ that we differentiate from other `things’.
 We tell amazing stories to each other about these things and how they work.
 These facts alone inspire the foundations of mathematics and Broadway theater alike.
 We live in a seemingly inescapable condition of fiction.
 Hopefully we find immense satisfaction in guiding our stories in the most reasonable, fulfilling, unharmful, and liberating directions.

-Some stories are sticky, religious even.
+Some stories are sticky.
+Religious even.
 Scientism, for example, has run rampant through the entire schooling system.
 The solidarity of academia rests on a general acceptance of scientist prestige acting as a hierarchical degree of socio-political charisma (their opinion matters more), socially deifying any achievement of technical quantitative studies.
 The philosophical roots of this culture can be traced through the celebrated lineage of logical positivism, which made waves in the formative years of our postmodern political landscape.

 “Philosophy is to be replaced by the logic of science - that is to say, by the logical analysis of the concepts and sentences of the sciences, for the logic of science is nothing other than the logical syntax of the language of science.”